mithi/react-philosophies/README.md

 3. Use `useMemo` mostly just for expensive calculations
 4. For `React.memo`, `useMemo`, `useCallback` for reducing re-renders, it's better to pass mostly primitive props, if not all
 5. Make sure your `React.memo`, `useCallback` and `useMemo` is doing what you think it's doing (is it really preventing rerendering?)
-6. Window large lists (with React virtual or similar)
+6. Window large lists (with [tannerlinsley/react-virtual](https://github.com/tannerlinsley/react-virtual) or similar)
 7. Put `Context` as low as possible in your component tree. `Context` does not have to be global to your whole app
 8. `Context` should be logically separated, do not add to many values in one context provider
 9. You can optimize `context` by separating the `state` and the `dispatch` function
 10. Stop punching yourself everytime you blink (fix slow renders before fixing rerenders)
-11. Put your state as close as possible to where it's being used
+11. Putting your state as close as possible to where it's being used will make you app faster
 12. Consider using [`react-hook-forms`](https://react-hook-form.com/)

 <details>